ParinazRmp/RT2_Assignments/README.md

 control mechanisms: the first one devised during [RT1 Assignment 1](https://github.com/ParinazRmp/First-Assignment-Research-Track-1.git), and the second one, an alternative approach provided by the [Professor](https://github.com/CarmineD8/python_simulator/tree/rt2), serving as a comparative benchmark.
-Here is a link to the report: https://bit.ly/43tCpeQ
+Here is a link to the report and statistic files: https://bit.ly/43tCpeQ